 If you are over 50 and you have always kindly declined your friend’s invitation to join her in a Yoga Class, stop, because now is the time to give it a go.

-The transition from perimenopause to menopause that usually occurs at this age might be quite challenging for many of us, however, research has found that yoga is the right discipline to help women manage many of the common physical and psychological symptoms.
+The transition from perimenopause to menopause that usually occurs at this age might be quite challenging for many of us, however, research has found that low-intensity workouts and yoga, in particular, are the right disciplines to help women manage many of the common physical and psychological symptoms.

 According to the American Journal of Obstetrics and Gynecology, perimenopausal and menopausal women who combined a 90-minute weekly yoga class with a daily 20-minute home practice reported fewer hot flashes, improved sex lives, and a better quality of life.
 What’s more, a study published in the scientific journal Menopause showed that women aged 50 to 65 who did yoga regularly for 4 months slept better than those who didn’t.

 It’s no wonder why, since 2019, the leading professional body for yoga teachers and trainers Yoga Alliance Professionals has seen a 300% increase in the number of training courses and events for menopause yoga.